solomonyaa/Final_DevOps_Project/README.md

 ### CI (`ci.yml`) — triggers on every Pull Request to `main`
 1. Lint with flake8
 2. Run pytest unit tests (SQLite in memory)
-3. Build and start full Docker stack
+3. Build and start full Docker stack with PostgreSQL
 4. Integration tests for all API endpoints
 5. Verify DB state after each operation
 6. Cleanup